JessicaLDaley/SQL-Employee-Tracker/README.md

   ## Installation

-   Just clone the repository and make sure to install the necessary dependencies. </a>
+   Just clone the repository and make sure to install the necessary dependencies.
+Watch this video tutorial for more clarification...
+   <a href="https://watch.screencastify.com/v/8ClplRsL5d7H4rTmegXg"> Video Tutorial </a>

   ## Usage